 The conference dinner will be a night of delicious delight!
 Jessica Staines and Red Ruby Scarlet will be launching their new resource ‘The Aboriginal Early Childhood Trivia Game’.
-Fabulous Aboriginal artists will be co-hosting the trivia evening and others will be performing.
+Fabulous Aboriginal artist Casey Donovan will be launching the trivia game and performing!
 This is an opportunity for knowledge sharing and celebration of Aboriginal success stories!
 It will be all glitz and glam so wear your favourite sparkles and fru fru!
 The conference dinner is not included in the conference ticketing price.

 Stay tuned for updates about a very special book launch from our wonderful and ongoing community collaborations!

 Beautiful inclusive resources, books and wares will be available on the day from a variety of market stalls.

 For those delegates travelling from interstate or internationally, the Mercure Sydney Liverpool has affordable and beautiful accommodation.
 Parking is available.
 Please direct your enquiries about accommodation to them by calling: 02 8784 4878

 The Aboriginal Early Childhood Conference is a collaborative initiative between the Koori Curriculum and MultiVerse...